Codecademy/docs/content/typescript/concepts/type-aliases/type-aliases.md

 ---
-Title: 'Type Aliases'
+Title: "Type Aliases"
-Description: 'In TypeScript, type aliases create type definitions, using the `type` keyword and a name, that can be reused throughout the code.'
+Description: "In TypeScript, type aliases create type definitions, using the `type` keyword and a name, that can be reused throughout the code."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 In TypeScript, **type aliases** create type definitions that can be reused throughout the code.
 This is unlike type unions and intersections, where the explicit type information is used repetitively.